 In describing the historic success of the leadership team at the NRCC, famed political handicapper Charlie Cook said, “Chairman Pete Session’s NRCC, led by Executive Director Guy Harrison, Communications Director Paul Lindsay, Political Director Mike Shields, and Polling Director Brock McCleary, correctly calculated early on in the cycle that offense was the best defense.
 Their early attacks to encourage Democratic retirements helped create a GOP open-seat advantage and eventually forced Democrats to spend millions of dollars defending seats in places like Connecticut, Rhode Island and southern Illinois.”

-McCleary’s perspective on American politics and polling is frequently published in Politico, National Journal, Roll Call, New York Times, Washington Post, Philadelphia Inquirer and Pittsburgh Post-Gazette.
+McCleary’s perspective on American politics and polling is regularly published in Politico, National Journal, Roll Call, New York Times, Washington Post, Philadelphia Inquirer and Pittsburgh Post-Gazette.

 Interactive Voice Response (IVR)